 To that end, Dr. Choate has recently published research on a group of severe, genetic skin conditions called ichthyosis, which cause dry, scaly or thickened skin.
 They affect about 200,000 people and can be disfiguring.
 In his new research, he and colleagues found a commonly used acne medication called isotretinoin (Accutane), counteracts the effects of the genetic mutations the disorder causes.
 “In two patients who’ve utilized it, the medication has cured the disease,” Dr. Choate says.

 “Yale Medicine’s approach to patient care, disease-centered research, and education gives me a unique opportunity to make a difference in patients’ lives.
 This is why I come to work every day,” Dr. Choate says.

-- Professor of Dermatology, Pathology, and Genetics
+- Associate Dean for Physician-Scientist Development and Professor of Dermatology, Pathology and Genetics

 - Director of Research, Dermatology

 - Postdoctoral FellowYale University School of Medicine (2008)

 - InternYale-New Haven Hospital (2005)

 - MPhilYale University, Cell Biology (2000)